eostrom/astreo/src/content/words/2015-06-13-dropbox-express-7-promises.md

 ---
 supertitle: Dropbox Express with ECMAScript 6+
-subtitle: "Part 7: Promises."
+subtitle: 'Part 7: Promises.'
-title: "Dropbox Express 7: Promises."
+title: 'Dropbox Express 7: Promises.'
 date: 2015-06-13T23:16Z
 tags:
   - dropbox
   - node.js
   - es.next
   - promises
   - refactoring
 section: code
 ---

-*This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
+_This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
 It was my first time using any of these things (except JavaScript, natch), so there are probably better ways to do some of it.
-[Let me know!][contact]*
+[Let me know!][contact]_

 In [part 6], we expanded our use of the Dropbox API, and saw our code become more complex.
 Let's try to simplify it, using ECMAScript 6's